cybrkyd/british-english-language-tools/ext-firefox-thunderbird-seamonkey/british-english-dictionary-darmeth/dictionaries/readme.txt

        inherits the associated diacritical marks.
 A limited number of the such words with diacritics are included, for example, "blasé", "café", "cliché", "coup d'état", "déjà vu", "crème brûlée", "crème fraiche".
-       However, the flattened (i.e. non-diacritical form) should also be included; for example, "blase", "cafe", "cliche", "coup d'etat", "deja vu", "creme brulee", "creme fraiche".
+       However, the non-diacritical form should also be included; for example, "blase", "cafe", "cliche", "coup d'etat", "deja vu", "creme brulee", "creme fraiche".

 ---------
 Licences